tecladocode/web-dev-bootcamp/curriculum/section03/lectures/08_elements_which_cant_be_nested/README.md

 This is not an easy question to answer, because different elements within a given content category permit wildly different content.
 For example, the `<a>` element and the `<select>` element are both [phrasing content](../06_html_categories/#phrasing-content); however, the `<a>` element is permitted to contain any non-interactive [flow content](../06_html_categories/#flow-content), while `<select>` is limited to zero or more `<option>` or `<optgroup>` elements.

 Navigating this tangle of element relationships is one of the hardest parts about writing good HTML.
-Lukcily there are great resources out there which can help us, such at the [MDN](https://developer.mozilla.org/).
+Luckily there are great resources out there which can help us, such at the [MDN](https://developer.mozilla.org/).

 The MDN &mdash; short for **M**ozilla **D**eveloper **N**etwork &mdash; is a great resource for looking up and learning about web technologies.
 It's an invaluable tool that you should spend some time getting familiar with.

-For example, we can look up the page for the `<a>` element [here](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/a#Properties), where we can find all kinds of information about the `<a>` element, including its content categories, and its permitted content.
+We can look up the page for the `<a>` element [here](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/a#Properties), where we can find all kinds of information about the `<a>` element, including its content categories, and its permitted content.

 We can do the same thing for `<select>`[^select], `<option>`[^option], `<optgroup>`[^optgroup] too.